 6. Brokerage accounts with current value and TOD beneficiaries;

-7. Business ownership with type of interest and current value;
+7. Business ownership with the type of interest and current value;

 8. Other assets with current value (include personal property such as items that typically appreciate and items of great sentimental value that you wish to pledge to a certain heir).